nickathens/wardrobe/README.md

 This project provides a simple Flask application that allows users to upload an image or provide a text description to receive outfit suggestions.

-The repository now includes a lightweight stub for a U2Net-based cloth segmentation model.
-You can `POST` an image to the `/parse` endpoint to receive dummy segmentation data illustrating how cloth parsing could be integrated without shipping the full model or large weights.
+The repository now integrates a U^2-Net based cloth segmentation model.
+When the pre-trained weights are available, real segmentation masks are produced for images sent to the `/parse` endpoint.
+If the weights are missing, the parser falls back to dummy data so the rest of the application continues to work.

 ## Setup